-I ran my first 5k yesterday, thinking it might be an interesting challenge.
+I ran my first 5k yesterday.

 With 7 weeks of training under my belt, I was feeling reasonably prepared on the day of the race.
 I ate an apple, drank some water, and stashed a juice box in my jacket pocket, just in case.
 My family came with me to cheer me on (it being Mothers’ Day, what choice had they?).
 I ran most of the way.
 And since I wasn’t running for any particular time, I was happy to complete the course in 36:12.